nightBaker/nightBaker.github.io/_posts/2019-09-26-asp-routing.md

 });
 ```

 As you can see, route will be matched for all requests started on `Calculator`.
-However, we set up only default controller for giver route and it will search for right action.
+However, we set up only default controller for given route and it will search for right action.

 Rerun application and explore navigation bar.
 It should be changed to next form: